Martchus/openQA-helper/README.md

 make docker-test-build
 ```

+For convenience, these helper also provide the `openqa-docker-update` commands which executes the commands
+above.

 ### Run tests
-To ensure the latest image is used, re-execute the commands from the previous section.
+To ensure the latest image is used, re-execute the command(s) from the previous section.

 ```
 # run regular tests